brimdata/zed/docs/lake/format.md

 * an optional seek index, and
 * zero or more search indexes.

-Data objects may be either in row form (i.e., ZNG) or column form (i.e., ZST), or both forms may be present as a query optimizer may choose to use whatever representation is more efficient.
+Data objects may be either in sequential form (i.e., ZNG) or column form (i.e., ZST), or both forms may be present as a query optimizer may choose to use whatever representation is more efficient.
 When both row and column data objects are present, they must contain the same